Faculty Leave Opportunity for 2020-21

-In addition to our ongoing funding for digital projects, we invite faculty scheduled to be on leave during all or part of the 2019-20 academic year to apply for a Digital Liberal Arts Faculty Fellowship.
+In addition to our ongoing funding opportunities for digital projects, we invite faculty scheduled to be on leave during all or part of the 2020-21 academic year to apply for a Digital Liberal Arts Faculty Fellowship.

 - Identify digital methods and tools to be applied to a particular question or creative project that can be explored within the time frame of the Fellowship, in consultation with DLA faculty, staff, and other experts.